Washington Warrior Invite NIETOC Bid

 Please weigh your arguments throughout the round.

-If you're extending in the summary or rebuttal, please don't just say "extend Vlasman '18" and expect me to remember the content of that card and what argument it's supporting.
-That card is attached to a subpoint and it will make my flow much cleaner if you extend, explain the card and why it supports your argument.
+If you're extending cards or subpoints in the summary or rebuttal, please don't just say "extend Vlasman '18", it helps myself as the judge more if you explain the card and why it supports your argument.

-If you don't extend your argument, it's dropped from the flow ¯\_(ツ)_/¯
+Additionally, if you don't extend your arguments in summary, it's dropped from the flow ¯\_(ツ)_/¯

 Cross-Ex: